External Transfer Information

 The first eight courses above are completed over the course of two or three semesters and must be completed prior to enrollment in the Cross-Functional Core.
 The last course, SI422, is a capstone course and is completed in the senior year.

 III.
 The Cross-Functional Core (4 courses)

 The Cross-Functional Core is a team-taught program comprised of the following four coursesand the completion of a business plan (17 credits called “SM323” collectively) :

 - MK323: Marketing Management

 - SM321: Analytics III

 IV.
 SMG Electives (4 courses)

-Upon completion of SM323, students enroll in their School of Management electives.
-These four elective courses are defined as any courses offered by the School of Management that are not one of the thirteen required courses.
+Upon completion of SM323, students enroll in their School of Management concentration electives.
+These four elective courses are defined as courses offered by the School of Management that are not one of the thirteen required courses.
 They are upper-level specialty courses in a student’s chosen concentration: Accounting, Entrepreneurship, Finance, General Management, International Management, Law, Management Information Systems, Marketing, Operations & Technology Management, or Organizational Behavior.